Guidance

 LERO map and number

 The College of Lived Experience Recovery Organisations (CLERO) has developed a national map of LEROs across the UK and Ireland.
-We are aware of 33 LEROs in England working in at least 40 local authorities.
+We are aware of over 50 LEROs in England working in over 70 local authorities, which is less than half of all local authorities in England.

 Asset-based community engagement approach